Suicide Statistics for Youth

 Because they do not generally die from natural causes, suicide represents a relatively large percentage of all deaths for younger age groups (15 to 34).

-In 2009, 202 individuals aged 15 to 19 committed suicide.
+In 2019, 203 individuals aged 15 to 19 died by suicide.
 This represented almost a quarter (23%) of all deaths in this age group, up from 9% in 1974.
 The relatively higher proportion of suicide deaths for this age group is due to the decline in overall mortality rates, a trend driven mainly by declines in accidental deaths which continue to be the leading cause of death for those aged 15 to 19.